This statement is often said to discourage bad behaviour:

 - Achieve better business metrics.

-Instead of actively chasing numbers, a good Product Manager empathizes with their customers and prioritize their needs.
+Instead of actively chasing numbers, a good Product Manager empathises with their customers and prioritise their needs.

 And if your customers are happy, KPIs will follow automatically.